NeustonIO/ConfigurationBlocks/README.md

 ShowMessage(configBlock.MessageOfTheDay);
 ```

-What actually happens there 👆 is that ConfigBlocks will look up the json string value for the key `"StartPageConfigBlock"` from your Remote Config provider.
+What actually happens there 👆 is that Config Blocks will look up the json string value for the key `"StartPageConfigBlock"` from your Remote Config provider.
 If it exists, it will deserialize the json value into a `StartPageConfigBlock` instance using Unity's built-in JsonUtility.
 If it doesn't exist, it will default-construct a `StartPageConfigBlock` instance.